How to Choose the Right Therapist in Singapore (And Make the Most of Your Sessions)

 5) Check Your Comfort Level With the Therapist

-When searching for a therapist in Singapore, consider how comfortable you feel with them.
+When searching for a therapist in Singapore, consider how safe and comfortable you feel with them.

 However, try not to worry too much about finding the perfect therapist right away.
 It’s absolutely okay to change your therapist later if you’re not a great match.